OWASP/DevGuide/03-Build/0x05-AccessControl.md

 #### Capabilities Based Access Control ####

-[Capability based security](http://en.wikipedia.org/wiki/Capability-based_security) controls access on the basis of possession of a _capability_, defined to be a protected object reference which, by virtue of its possession by a user process, grants that process specifc access to the referenced object.
+[Capability based security](http://en.wikipedia.org/wiki/Capability-based_security) controls access on the basis of possession of a _capability_, defined to be a protected object reference which, by virtue of its possession by a user process, grants that process specific access to the referenced object.
 A capability is typically implemented as a privileged data structure that consists of a section that specifies access rights, and a section that uniquely identifies the object to be accessed.

-Capability based security and access control requires supporting infrastructure, typically the operating system, to provide secure capabilitiy generation and transmission.
+Capability based security and access control requires supporting infrastructure, typically the operating system, to provide secure capability generation and transmission.

 [Windows and .Net _claims_](http://msdn.microsoft.com/en-us/library/ff423674.aspx) are similar to capabilities.
 Claims are tokens that make a claim (such as possession of a role or access privilege) that can be trusted by the resource owner (the claim token may be digitally signed by a truster issuer, for instance).
 Claims based access control is used in [Microsoft Azure Access Control Service (ACS)](http://msdn.microsoft.com/en-us/library/hh446534.aspx).